-SHUTTERS 10.
-Traditional materials Preferred replacements Victorian ► Timber louvres.
-Match original materials and 907 Expanding concertina style metal shutters to shopfronts. configuration.
-Federation ► Timber louvres.
-Match original materials and Expanding concertina style metal shutters to shopfronts. configuration.
-Inter-War Timber louvres with motifs to match the architectural style.
+SHUTTERS Victorian Timber louvres.
+Expanding concertina style metal shutters to shopfronts.
 Match original materials and configuration.

-SHUTTERS Shutter material controls New shutters to contributory Replacement shutters should be of materials and details similar to the original shutters, but should be identifiable on close inspection as new work. items Dark hued traditional concertina security shutters on the inside of shop windows and externally to doors.
+Federation Timber louvres.
+Expanding concertina style metal shutters to shopfronts.
+Match original materials and configuration.
+Inter-War Timber louvres with motifs to match the architectural style.Match original materials and configuration.
+Shutter material controls New shutters to contributory items Replacement shutters should be of materials and details similar to the original shutters, but should be identifiable on close inspection as new work.
+Dark hued traditional concertina security shutters on the inside of shop windows and externally to doors.
 Intrusive Roller shutters to windows or doors to residential buildings, retail and commercial premises internally or externally mounted.

+DOORS

-DOORS Traditional materials Preferred replacements Victorian Principal doors: timber solid core, panelled with timber, etched or frosted glass.
-Mach original materials, proportions and configuration.
+Traditional materials Preferred replacements

+Victorian Principal doors: timber solid core, panelled with timber, etched or frosted glass.
+Match original materials, proportions and configuration.

 Secondary doors ledged and braced.

 Federation Timber panelled doors with small coloured glass or lead lights.
 Match original materials, proportions and configuration.

-Inter-War Timber solid core foors with metal decorative features or with glazed panels, often with leadlights.
+Inter-War Timber solid core doors with metal decorative features or with glazed panels, often with leadlights.
 Match original materials, proportions and configuration.

-Door material controls New doors to original Joinery shop solid core framed and to original doors, but identifiable or panelled timber doors detailed similarly n close inspection as new work. openings to contributory items Solid core timber framed doors, glazed timber framed doors, glazed steel frame in appropriate locations, depending on architectural style.
-Alterations to contributory items New door or doors to a wall which otherwise only includes original doors should be detailed similarly to the original doors, and be of the same material.
-Alterations to the rear of a building where the rear elevation has already been substantially altered, doors of contemporary design may be acceptable and even preferable, using similar materials and proportions.
+Door material controls

+New doors to Joinery shop solid core framed and panelled timber doors detailed original similarly to original doors, but identifiable on close inspection as new openings to work. contributory Solid core timber framed doors, glazed timber framed doors, glazed steel items frame in appropriate locations, depending on architectural style.
+Alterations to New door or doors to a wall which otherwise only includes original doors, contributory should be detailed similarly to the original doors, and be of the same material. items ▶ Alterations to the rear of a building where the rear elevation has already been substantially altered, doors of contemporary design may be acceptable and even preferable, using similar materials and proportions.
 Plain glass should be used.

-Additions to contributory items Timber or steel framed doors of contemporary design which respect the architectural style of the building, the materials to be consistent with the style of the building.
-Aluminium or metal framed doors to ground floor shops and commercial premises only where appropriate.
+Additions to ▶ Timber or steel framed doors of contemporary design which respect the contributory architectural style of the building, the materials to be consistent with the items style of the building. ▶ Aluminium or metal framed doors to ground floor shops and commercial premises only where appropriate.
 Plain glass should be used.
-Intrusive Fully glazed doors, or enlarged doors to the street front elevations of contributory items where these were not original to the building.
-Roller shutter doors to residential buildings, retail and commercial premises.
-Anodised aluminium security doors, particularly with decorative panels.
+Intrusive Fully glazed doors, or enlarged doors to the street front elevations of contributory items where these were not original to the building. ▶ Roller shutter doors to residential buildings, retail and commercial premises.